In this post, you’ll learn how to quickly and confidently order low carb food at Starbucks.

 My fourth stop is Starbucks which has several different locations within a few miles of my house.

-Starbucks is a mismatch for me because I’m allergic to coffee, but I do appreciate the ambiance of their coffee shops and find myself going there hungry quite often with friends and family.
-In those instances, I need to be prepared with a low carb ordering strategy because their display case has a lot of enticing baked goods which could otherwise tempt me into a bad decision.
+Starbucks is a mismatch for me because I’m allergic to coffee, but I do appreciate the ambiance of their coffee shops and find myself going there often with friends and family.
+In those instances, I like to be prepared with a low carb order because their display case is filled with tempting baked goods.

 If you’re looking for low carb Starbucks drink orders, then Kyndra from Peace, Love, and Low Carb gives good recommendations here.
-The gist of her advice is to get your flavor and indulgence by special requesting sugar-free syrups and heavy cream (instead of whipped cream).
-If you must get a latte, special request almond milk as a substitute for their regular milk which has unfavorably high sugar content.
+The gist of her advice is to get your flavor and indulgence by requesting sugar-free syrups and heavy cream (instead of whipped cream).
+If you must get a latte, go for almond milk as a substitute for regular milk which has unfavorably high sugar content.

 Since I’m not a big coffee or tea drinker, I focused my review on the food.